If you are a brand owner keep all of this in mind. Seeking to obtain trademark registration for your advertising slogan? This is also for you.

 - Slogans that are statements that would ordinarily be used in business or in the particular trade or industry.

-For example, Volvo tried to register DRIVE SAFELY as a slogan but was refused registration because it was regarded to be a familiar safety admonition.
-A supermarket tried to register WHY PAY MORE as a slogan but was refused registration because it was regarded to be a familiar phrase.
+For example, Volvo tried to register DRIVE SAFELY as a slogan but was refused registration.
+Why? because it was regarded to be a familiar safety admonition.
+Also, a supermarket tried to register WHY PAY MORE as a slogan but was refused registration.
+Why? because it was regarded to be a familiar phrase.

 Advertising slogans need to identify and distinguish the source of its products and services.
-The key is how you use the slogan.
-If it is set apart in an attention-grabbing way, and used consistently, it is likely to be seen as trademark use and able to be registered as a trademark.
+If it is set apart in an attention-grabbing way, and used consistently, it is likely to function as a trademark.
+Do that and you will be closer to obtaining a federal trademark registration certificate.